Solutions · Industry

 Industry context

-Technology companies do not need help understanding generative AI — they need a partner who can ship harnesses, evaluations, and platform plumbing fast enough to keep up with their own product cadence.
-Across our service lines: In technology businesses, generative AI shows up first in internal copilots — coding, support deflection, and knowledge retrieval over Confluence-class corpora.
-For tech companies, custom software is most often internal tooling — admin panels, data pipelines, and operational dashboards that move faster when they're yours.
+Technology companies do not need help understanding generative AI.
+They need a partner who ships harnesses, evaluations, and platform plumbing at their own product cadence.
+Across our service lines: In technology businesses, generative AI shows up first in internal copilots: coding, support deflection, and knowledge retrieval over Confluence-class corpora.
+For tech companies, custom software is most often internal tooling: admin panels, data pipelines, and operational dashboards that move faster when they're yours.
 Tech integrations are usually about exposing AI capabilities through internal platform APIs that other teams can consume safely.
 Tech-company cloud work is usually about taming cost growth, environment sprawl, and inter-AZ data-transfer surprises.
 In tech businesses, data science focuses on product analytics, growth modelling, and operational forecasting.
-In our coverage footprint this is the day-job for buyers at organisations like Commonwealth Bank, Atlassian, Macquarie Group — the bar for production-grade systems in technology is set by operators of that scale.
-We do not run side-of-desk PoCs that never reach production; every engagement either ships into your repos and accounts or we walk away.
+In our coverage footprint this is the day-job for buyers at organisations like Commonwealth Bank, Atlassian, Macquarie Group.
+The bar for production-grade systems in technology is set by operators of that scale.
+We do not run side-of-desk PoCs that never reach production.
+Every engagement ships working software that holds up in production, or we walk away.

 Where it lands first

-The use-cases we see produce measurable value in technology.
+The use-cases that produce measurable value in technology.

 • 01